vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 >
 > - Defender for Office 365 includes all the functionality in Exchange Online Protection (EOP).
 For more information about EOP, see [Exchange Online Protection overview](/defender-office-365/eop-about).
 >
-> - What you see or don't see in the Defender portal depends on your subscription (for example, Defender for Office 365 Plan 2 that's included in Microsoft 365 E5 vs. an add-on or standalone Defender for Office 365 Plan 2 subscription).
+> - What you see or don't see in the Defender portal depends on your subscription (for example, Microsoft 365 E5 vs. an add-on or standalone Defender for Office 365 Plan 2 subscription).
 >
 >   For more information about the differences between Defender for Office 365 Plan 1 and Plan 2, see [Defender for Office 365 Plan 1 vs. Plan 2 cheat sheet](/defender-office-365/mdo-about#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet).